 Check out what it looks like in action.

 iMovie makes it unbelievably simple to add text to video—not to mention, the design and effects templates are pretty spot-on.
 Creatives love a streamlined workflow, and adding text to video in iMovie is just that.
-Be sure to stop by our library to grab authentic stock footage to use in your next iMovie project.
+Ready to try it out now?
+Stop by our library to grab authentic royalty-free stock footage to use in your next iMovie project.